The Inglorious Bastards

 The Inglorious Bastards (Quel maledetto treno blindato) is a 1978 Italian Euro War film directed by Enzo G. Castellari and starring Bo Svenson, Peter Hooten, Fred Williamson, Jackie Basehart, and Ian Bannen.
-The film, which concerns a group of prisoners who are drafted into a special war mission in 1944, is a loose (unauthorized) remake of the 1967 American film The Dirty Dozen.
+The film concerns a group of prisoners who are drafted into a special war mission in 1944 while attempting to flee to Switzerland.

 The film attracted critics' attention again after Quentin Tarantino used the title as the inspiration for the title of his 2009 film Inglourious Basterds.
-The Tarantino film is not a remake of The Inglorious Bastards, but contains a few references to it, including the appearances of Svenson as an American colonel and Castellari as a Nazi general (although credited as "himself").
+The Tarantino film is not a remake of The Inglorious Bastards, but contains a few references to it, including the appearances of Svenson as an American colonel and Castellari as a Wehrmacht general (although credited as "himself").

 Plot

-In France in 1944, American soldiers Berle, a deserter; Nick Colasanti, a petty thief; Fred, nicknamed "Assassin"; Tony, a mutineer; and Lieutenant Yeager (arrested for refusing to execute orders to kill, among others, women and children) are sentenced to death for their crimes and are shipped to a prisoners' camp near the Ardennes.
+In France in 1944, American soldiers Berle, a deserter; Nick Colasanti, a petty thief; Fred, nicknamed "Assassin"; Tony, a mutineer; and Lieutenant Yeager (arrested for refusing to comply with orders to kill, among others, women and children) are sentenced to death for their crimes and are shipped to a prisoners' camp near the Ardennes.

-During the journey to the camp, the convoy stops because of a flat tire, and Fred and Berle are ordered to change it.
-Their work is interrupted by a Luftwaffe air raid.
-The five criminals take advantage of the attack and escape.
-Yeager takes command of the group and decides to find a way to neutral Switzerland.
+During the journey to the camp, the five criminals take advantage of a flat tire and a Luftwaffe air raid to escape.
+Yeager takes command and plans to defect to neutral Switzerland.

-On their way, they stop at an abandoned factory in the French countryside to rest and refill their supplies.
-While they eat, the upper floor of the building collapses, and a German soldier appears from between the hay bundles.
-Captured by Yeager's group, he tells them that he is in fact an escaped prisoner sentenced to death just like them.
-Although Tony and Fred want to kill him, Yeager prefers to take him along in case the Nazis attack again.
+The group stops at an abandoned French factory to rest and replenish their supplies.
+They capture a German soldier hiding in the building who tells the group he is also a convicted criminal sentenced to death and on the run.
+Despite the desire of Tony and Fred to kill him, Yeager takes him along in case the Nazis attack again.

-Later, the group runs into a German patrol, and the captured soldier proves very helpful.
-He convinces the patrol that the Americans are his prisoners, and they manage to kill part of the patrol and escape.
-After this, the group see a group of beautiful German nurses bathing naked in a river.
-Nick suggests the Americans pretend to be German soldiers, and they are able to get on friendly terms with the girls.
-However, after they see Fred, who is black, the nurses realize the men are Americans and start shooting at them.
-Tony, Nick, Berle and Fred run away to a nearby camp.
+The group meets a German patrol, and the captured soldier immediately proves helpful, convincing the patrol the Americans are his prisoners.
+They kill some of the German soldiers and escape.
+When the group encounters German nurses bathing in a river, Nick suggests they pretend to be German soldiers.
+The nurses realize the men are Americans when they see Fred and start shooting at them.
+Tony, Nick, Berle and Fred escape to a nearby camp.